oscarzhang228/http_server/README.md

 # HTTP Server Built in Python

 Built to understand the HTTP protocol better.
-Echos back the send request broken down into parts.

 ## Features